bevelgacom/wap.bevelgacom.be/README.md

 `** Needs 3rd party gateway such as Bevelgacom`
 `*** Proximus shows issues on 2G data, milage may vary`
 `**** Digi shows total failure to register on a 2G network, has issues with SMS centers being coded as Romania on SIM.
 And various other hasty deployment issues, would have loved to give them a better score but this is the sad truth, never use them for retro phones`
+`#` CSD to our suprise works!
+Set to Analog and use a [Dial up](https://bevelgacom.be/products/wap/) number.
+This is tested 02/2025 as CSD has been phased out everywhere else we have no guarantees of this.

 ### The Netherlands